 JavaScript projects waste a surprising amount of time and disk space when every repository downloads its own copy of the same dependencies. pnpm fixes that with a content-addressable store, stricter dependency handling, and workspace tools that scale better than a pile of duplicated node_modules directories.
 If you need to install pnpm on Ubuntu, the cleanest starting point is the official standalone installer because it works on Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS without waiting for a distro package.

-Two installation paths matter on Ubuntu: the standalone installer for the simplest cross-version setup, and Corepack when you want pnpm pinned per project through the packageManager field in package.json.
+Most Ubuntu users only need the standalone installer.
+Corepack is useful when a project should pin its package manager through the packageManager field in package.json, but it depends more heavily on the Node.js version underneath it.
 From there, you can move into everyday pnpm commands, configuration, workspace filtering, updates, troubleshooting, and clean removal without switching tools.

 Install pnpm on Ubuntu

-Ubuntu 26.04, 24.04, and 22.04 do not provide a pnpm package in the default APT repositories, so the practical choices are the official installer or a Corepack workflow.
-Compare them first:
+Ubuntu 26.04, 24.04, and 22.04 do not provide a pnpm package in the default APT repositories, so sudo apt install pnpm will not give you the pnpm CLI.
+APT manages Ubuntu system packages, while pnpm manages JavaScript dependencies from npm-compatible registries.
+The practical choices are the official installer or a Corepack workflow:

 |---|---|---|---|---|

 For most Ubuntu setups, use the standalone script.
-It behaves the same on Ubuntu 26.04, 24.04, and 22.04, and it does not require Node.js first.
+It behaves the same on Ubuntu 26.04, 24.04, and 22.04, and after curl and CA certificates are present, the pnpm install itself runs in your user account without sudo.
 Corepack is the better fit when your project already uses a current Node.js release and you want pnpm versioned inside package.json.

 Update Ubuntu and Install curl for pnpm